On n'oublie jamais rien, on vit avec: Chart performance

-"On n'oublie jamais rien, on vit avec" started at number 77 on 23 November 2003, on the French Singles Chart, a few days before it was officially released.
-It then jumped to number three and reached this position for three non consecutive weeks, but was unable to dislodge the number ones "L'Orange/Wot", "Shut Up" and "Si demain...
-(Turn Around)" which were successively atop.
-The song remained in the top ten for 15 weeks and then dropped slowly.
-It totaled 24 weeks in the top 50 and 30 weeks on the chart.
+"On n'oublie jamais rien, on vit avec" started at number 77 on 23 November 2003, on the French Singles Chart, a few days before its official release, then jumped to number three and reached this position for three nonconsecutive weeks, remaining behind "L'Orange", "Shut Up", and "Si demain...
+(Turn Around)", which were successively atop.
+It remained in the top ten for 15 weeks, 24 weeks in the top 50 and 30 weeks on the chart.
 Certified Gold disc, the song was the 17th best-selling single of 2004.
 As of August 2014, it is the 50th best-selling single of the 21st century in France, with 399,000 units sold.

 In Belgium (Wallonia), the single featured on the chart for 23 weeks in the top 40, 15 of them in the top ten.
 It appeared at number 14 on 13 December and climbed to number three the week after.
-It managed to peak at number two on 7 February and remained there for three consecutive weeks, just behind another female duet, Bonnie Tyler and Kareen Antonn, with their hit "Si demain...
+It peaked at number two on 7 February and remained there for three consecutive weeks, behind another female duet, Bonnie Tyler and Kareen Antonn, with their hit "Si demain...
 (Turn Around)".
-"On n'oublie, jamais rien, on vit avec" was certified Gold disc and was ranked at number eight on the 2004 Annual Chart.
+"On n'oublie, jamais rien, on vit avec" was certified Gold disc, and ranked at number eight on the year-end chart.

-In Switzerland, the single had a long chart trajectory of 26 weeks from 14 December.
+In Switzerland, the single had a 26-week chart trajectory.
 It debuted at number 12 and reached number three in its fifth and sixth weeks, spending nine weeks in the top ten and 21 weeks in the top 50.
-It was number 20 on the 2004 End of the Year Chart.
+It was the 20th best-selling single of the year in that country.